-UC Santa Barbara is an exciting place for students, faculty and researchers in Mathematics and the Sciences.
+UC Santa Barbara is an exciting place for students, faculty and researchers in mathematics and the sciences.
 The division of Mathematical, Life and Physical Sciences (MLPS), part of the College of Letters & Science, is home to world-renowned scientists and researchers, including four Nobel Prize winners (two in physics and two in chemistry).
-Our campus hosts 12 national research institutes, eight of them funded by the National Science Foundation.
-Our faculty and students collaborate on teaching and research with counterparts from the nationally-ranked College of Engineering and the pioneering Bren School of Environmental Science and Management, as well as from the Divisions of Social Sciences and Humanities and Fine Arts.
-This interdisciplinary work makes UC Santa Barbara a unique learning and research environment.
+As one of only 63 institutions in the American Association of Universities (AAU), UC Santa Barbara is among the elite research universities of North America.

 UC Santa Barbara offers a dynamic scientific community, world-class research and scholarship, and innovative courses and programs.
 Studying in MLPS, whether as an undergraduate or graduate, gives you outstanding preparation for careers in the sciences, industry, business or for continued academic research.